sharemycart/sharemycart/README.md

-# Bring-it-along
+# Bring-it-along - Home Service in my neighborhood

-> Everybody not willing to even think about Corona / Sars-Cov-2 / Covid 19.
+> Everybody not willing to even think about Corona / Sars-Cov-2 / Covid-19.
 Should skip this project.
 Everybody willing to contribute software to help might want to continue reading.

 tl;dr: Let's build an app for collaborative neigbourhood groceries shopping.